 Cast iron’s popularity in the kitchen is not without reason.

-This material has proven to make phenomenal kitchen tools – it’s naturally non-stick, notoriously durable, and is even able to last generations!
+This material has proven to make phenomenal kitchen tools – it’s naturally non-stick, notoriously durable, and even able to last generations!
 Provided it’s properly maintained, of course.
 Some even argue that cast iron equipment gets better with age – something that certainly cannot be said of Teflon.

 Even with those points aside, cast iron cookware still has a whole cache full of benefits!
 It can withstand and maintain incredibly high temperatures where other kitchenware would burn, it’s excellent for slow-cooking stews and making dishes that require braising, and is a go-to for searing!